roshan-lal-dia/tech-travelers-journal/README.md

   * 👽
   * miss me, zee me
     -13-10-2023
-     Can't stop at this point
+  * Can't stop at this point
+    -14-10-2023
+  * “In every universe Gwen Stacy falls for Spider-Man and in every universe, it doesn’t end well” - Gwen

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code